Abdelhakim Zouita

 Abdelhakim Zouita (born 12 August 1986) is a Moroccan professional basketball player who currently plays for FUS Rabat in the Division Excellence, the top professional basketball league in Morocco.

 Professional career

 Zouita began his career in 2002 with the basketball section of Kénitra AC, and stayed there for four years.
 In 2008, he joined AS Salé.
 After one season with RS Berkane, he joined AS Salé again in 2013, staying for seven season and winning five Division Excellence titles with the team.
 In 2020, Zouita joined FUS Rabat, and won the 2023 national championship and was also named the league's most valuable player.

 International career

 Zouita was named to the 15-man Morocco preliminary squad for the AfroBasket 2015.

-won a gold medal at the 2023 FIBA AfroCan.
+He won a gold medal at the 2023 FIBA AfroCan.